rtrox/gatus_ha/README.md

-Last Checked | When Gatus last checked the endpoint Response time | How quickly the endpoint responded in the last check, in nanoseconds Errors | Any errors returned if the check was not successful Url | The direct link to the Gatus Page for this endpoint
+Last Checked | When Gatus last checked the endpoint Response time | How quickly the endpoint responded in the last check, in nanoseconds Errors | Any errors returned if the check was not successful Url | The direct link to the Gatus Page for this endpointgit com